Posts Tagged ‘Alternative History’

 Entering the theater, George felt more nervous than usual.
 Since cutting weight he felt more capable of dealing with all the stress the film business has to offer, but he put extra pressure on himself tonight.
 This latest project was a lot to live up to.
 Beads of sweat formed on his forehead as he pulled out a handkerchief to wipe his face.
 “You’re sweating again.”
 His date said sternly as they sat down.
 Her nagging only heightened the tension as he looked around at the packed theater.

-“In 1980,” the white letters read on the now black screen, “terror was born.”
-These words faded, before being replaced with, “In 1984, the nightmare began.”
+“1980,” the white letters read on the now black screen, “Fear was born…” These words faded, before being replaced with, “1980,” which in turn was replaced with, “The nightmare began…”

 “Yes!”
 George pumped his fist while his date looked at him confused.
 “I heard this was coming!”

-A series of images involving blades and claws flashed by the screen before words reappeared reading “2003, the legends come together.”
+A series of images involving blades and claws flashed by the screen before words reappeared reading “2003,” then, “The legends come together.”

 “Warn your friends,” the voice of a little girl now filled the theater, “warn everyone.”
 Then the words “face to face” appeared.

 “This Halloween,” the screen read, “evil will battle evil.” before a female character appeared saying “Place your bets.”
 According to the end of the trailer, on October 17th, after years of the characters being in literal hell and, what was worse in the eyes of fandom, Hollywood development hell, Freddy vs the Devil would finally be released.
-The crossover between Nightmare on Elm Street and Friday the 13th would at last see the light of day.
-George yelled out a cheer that everyone soon followed.
+Paramount’s crossover film between Nightmare on Elm Street and Friday the 13th would at last see the light of day.
+George yelled out a cheer that the rest of the theater soon followed.
 He was almost as enthusiastic for this as he was for his own movie premiere.
+Earlier, when asked outside what was next for him, George was hesitant to say what he really wanted.
+In the darkness of the theater, he spoke aloud what was his true wish.
 “Someday I’ll direct one of those.”
-George proudly stated as his date checked her makeup in her pocket-sized mirror.
+George proudly stated while his date checked her makeup in her pocket-sized mirror.

 This is a sequel to No Gein: An Alternate Horror, a story I wrote last year that was an experiment I called Pop Culture Alternate History.
 The premise was what if real life murder Ed Gein never got caught.
 To understand this sequel, it may be helpful to read the original here.